-The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets the sustainable investment objective, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
-Thus, JPMorgan ESG Asia Credit Index TR USD index is used as a benchmark product attains the sustainable investment objective.

-for performance comparison purposes only and not as a reference benchmark for SFDR purposes.
+The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets Reference benchmarks the sustainable investment objective, as the Sub-Investment Manager considers that the are indexes to measure sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
+Thus, JPMorgan ESG Asia Credit Index TR USD index is used as a benchmark for performance comparison purposes only and not as a reference benchmark for SFDR purposes.

-- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-N/A - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-N/A - How does the designated index differ from a relevant broad market index?
-N/A - Where can the methodology used for the calculation of the designated index be found?
-N/A
+How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+How does the designated index differ from a relevant broad market index?

+NI/A

+Where can the methodology used for the calculation of the designated index be found?